How students can leverage the power of mentorship in nursing

 Networking is a great idea in all careers, and nursing is no exception.
 Expanding your network can help you connect with employers to find potential job openings.
 The mentor can help the mentee here in two ways.
 First, they can introduce them to members of their network.
 Second, they can detail their experiences as a new nurse, describing what worked well and what didn’t when building their network.

-Networking will also expose new or budding nurses to different things happening around the country that they wouldn’t have otherwise known about.
-This could include things like new methods of practice or new technology being utilized.
+Networking will also expose new or budding nurses to things around the country that they wouldn’t have known about.
+This could include new methods of practice or new technology being utilized.

 On the career development side, having a wide network has many benefits.
-After they’ve gotten a taste of the clinical environment, nurses may find themselves drawn to different specializations.
+Nurses may find themselves drawn to different specializations after getting a taste of the clinical environment.
 Having a big network will help when it comes to finding job opportunities in these specializations.
 Mentors may even be able to refer students to other professionals who specialize in those specific roles, depending on how well-connected they are within the industry.

 Mentorship also offers a wide range of professional development opportunities.
-This could be simple things like participating in continuing education programs and seminars.
-It could also be things like attending conferences or workshops related to the specialty area of practice you’re interested in pursuing.
-You may even get opportunities to shadow experienced professionals and leverage their experience — much like you can with a mentor.
+These could be simple things like participating in continuing education programs and seminars, attending conferences or workshops related to the specialty area of practice you’re interested in pursuing, or shadowing experienced professionals and leveraging their experience—much like you can with a mentor.
 All of these things are opportunities to grow your network even further.

 Embracing diversity through mentorship